Manas377/mackecom/Readme.txt

 This is an Ecommerce Website(still in developement phase).
-The Project Structure is based on a boiler_plate from Just_djnago.
+The Project Structure is based on a boiler_plate.